curiousCATla/Chinook-SQL-Project/README.md

 - "How many customers made more than one purchase?" -> Almost every customer has made at least 7 purchases, and a single customer with 6 purchases.

 ## What I Learned
 This was my first SQL project and my introduction to databases and data analysis using SQL.
-This project taught me the basics of databases, using DB Browser to explore data structure and execute SQL to produce tables with analytical value.
-One of my most important takeaways was the power of common table expressions (CTEs) to ensure the reliability of complex logics in SQL.
+Working with the Chinook database taught me the fundamentals of relational data, how tables connect through keys, and often multiple tables are necessary to answer basic business questions.
+A key takeaway was learning to break complex logic into readable steps using CTEs, rather than stacking nested subqueries.
+I also employed window functions, using 'RANK()' & 'PARTITION()' to compare customers within their own country, 'LAG()' to calculate monthly revenue change, and a rolling 3-month average to reduce noise in monthly revenue data.
+Beyond SQL syntax, I equally learned how to ask better questions about data, recognising, for instance, that a country's average order value is misleading without a minimum customer threshold.
+I look forward to building on this foundation and would like to visualize these findings next using Python.